ivpn/ivpn.net/src/content/pages/knowledgebase/linux/linux-how-can-i-circumvent-vpn-censorship-by-masking-the-vpn-traffic.md

     route xx.xx.xx.xx 255.255.255.255 yy.yy.yy.yy
     ```

-    Where "xx.xx.xx.xx" - the resolved IP address from the previous step, & "yy.yy.yy.yy" - the IP address of your default gateway, which can be identified by running the following command:
+    Where "xx.xx.xx.xx" is the VPN server IP address from line 4 of the .ovpn file and "yy.yy.yy.yy" is the IP address of your default gateway, which can be identified by running the following command:

     ```
     ip route | grep default
     ```

-5. Save the changes, start Obfsproxy, and keep this Terminal window open:
+1. Save the changes, start Obfsproxy, and keep this Terminal window open:

     ```
     sudo obfsproxy obfs3 socks 127.0.0.1:1050
     ```

-6. Connect to IVPN with the Obfsproxy applied and keep this Terminal window open:
+    or
     ```
+    /path/to/obfsproxy obfs3 socks 127.0.0.1:1050
+    ```

+1. Connect to IVPN with the Obfsproxy applied and keep this Terminal window open:

+    ```
     sudo openvpn --config Servername.ovpn
     ```

-7. Press Ctrl+c inside each Terminal window to close the OpenVPN and obfsproxy connections when finished.
+1. Press Ctrl+c inside each Terminal window to close the OpenVPN and obfsproxy connections when finished.

+## Obfsproxy with Multi-hop

+Follow step 3 above to generate an OpenVPN configuration file for the entry server location and make two changes to the generated file:

+1. For Multi-hop, check the [server status page](https://www.ivpn.net/status), locate the exit server you wish to use, expand the server's details, and identify the **MultiHop Port**.
+Add one to the port number, then replace the port number on line 4 of in the generated configuration file with the new port.

+    For example, to exit in France using obfsproxy, use port `23402`.
+To exit in Las Vegas, US, use port `26502`.

+1. Locate the line in the generated configuration file that begins with `verify-x509-name`.
+For a single-hop connection, the VPN server's `name-prefix` is listed, like `de` or `us-fl`.
+This `name-prefix` needs to be changed to match the exit server.

+    For example, if the generated configuration file uses an entry VPN server in Germany, the entry looks like `verify-x509-name de name-prefix` with `de` as the server name.
+Change this to `verify-x509-name fr name-prefix` to exit in France or `verify-x509-name us-nv name-prefix` to exit in Las Vegas, US.

+1. Complete step 5 above, then proceed to step 6 above to initiate the obfsproxy connection.